Welcome to startcooking’s ultimate (and updated) guide to cooking a turkey!

-- For lovers of Giblet Gravy, head over to Cook Like Your Grandmother for a very well done photo-tutorial.
+- For lovers of Giblet Gravy, head over to The Pioneer Woman for a very well done photo-tutorial.

 - Martha Stewarts Perfect Gravy is made with Madera Wine.
 She thickens her gravy by making a “slurry” of giblet stock and flour in a jar.

 7. Now that the Turkey Is Cooked, How Do I Carve It?